 Necmiye Alpay is a renowned linguist, writer and a member of the Editorial Advisory Board of the shuttered pro-Kurdish Özgür Gündem newspaper.

-On November 23, 2016, the Istanbul 23rd High Criminal Court ruled to release Alpay and novelist Aslı Erdoğan, another member of the Özgür Gündem Editorial Advisory Board, and one of the four suspects held in pre-trial detention, in connection with the charge of “disrupting the unity of the state” on the grounds of lack of sufficient evidence indicating that the said crime was committed.
-But they remained imprisoned as the court ruled to keep them in pre-trial detention in connection with the charge of “membership in a terrorist organization.”
+On 23 November 2016, the Istanbul 23rd High Criminal Court ruled to release Alpay and novelist Aslı Erdoğan concerning the charge of “disrupting the unity of the state” for lack of evidence but ordered the continuation of their pre-trial detention on the charge of “membership of a terrorist organization.”

 Trial for supporting Academics for Peace

 Alpay also stod trial for showing solidarity with the signatories of 2016's Academics for Peace petition.
 The first courtroom hearing of this case, overseen by the 33rd High Criminal Court of Istanbul, took place on 16 July 2019.
 Alpay’s lawyer Mehmet Adil Demirci requested the court to adjourn the trial awaiting the Constitutional Court’s anticipated judgment on the applications of academics convicted for signing the petition.
 Demirci also said that the indictment against his client contained a factual error, where it stated that Alpay was "among the signatories of the petition."
 The lawyer reminded the court that this case was launched because Alpay took part in an action to support the academics.
 The prosecutor asked the court to reject the request to wait for the Constitutional Court’s ruling, but requested a continuance for the defense.
 The court accepted the prosecutor’s requests and adjourned the trial until 29 November 2019, without hearing Alpay’s defense statement.